-When starting to use any new platform there’s a lot to take in so we wanted to share some top tips on how to ensure smooth running of your account and minimise hassle and potential disruption from funding and maintaining your account so you can concentrate on the important stuff.
-In this blog post we talk you through some top tips to ensure things run smoothly with your account and you don’t suffer outages as a result of billing issues.
+When starting to use any new platform there’s a lot to take in so we wanted to share some top tips on how to ensure the smooth running of your account and minimize hassle and potential disruption from funding and maintaining your account so you can concentrate on the important stuff.
+In this blog post, we talk you through some top tips to ensure things run smoothly with your account and you don’t suffer outages as a result of billing issues.

 Tip 1: Save a Payment Method